anton-macit/nodejs-express/README.md

 - logging approach
 - application code layers
 - context for every call
+- show deployed git commit on the `/status` endpoint

 Other, not so important, sides of this project:
 - using UUID as ID for entities